rapid7/metasploit-framework/GSoC-2018-Project-Ideas.md

 ### Add Monitoring Capabilities Between VMs

-Metasploitable3 is already a playground from an attacker's point of view, but hwo can we make it valuable from a defender's perspective.
+Metasploitable3 is already a playground from an attacker's point of view, but how can we make it valuable from a defender's perspective.
 Research various network monitoring and detections solutions and implement them across the mock network.
 Set up a new "NOC" VM for keeping track of activity and watching for intrusion.
 This goal is to make it fairly simple for anyone to set up a red team vs blue team mock environment.

 Difficulty 5/5